- — Kosher, Raw, Sproutable, Vegan

 - — High in Magnesium, Iron, and Vitamin B-6

-Wheat is one of the most important grains in the world and is the one most widely consumed in America.
+Wheat is one of the essential grains globally and is the one most widely consumed in America.
 Wheat berries are kernels of this plant.
 They are very similar to barley and can be either cooked or sprouted.
 If you choose the latter route and grow the seeds for 7-10 days in the dark, they will produce wheatgrass.
 Its juice has a significant number of healing properties and helps with the prevention of many diseases.
 Regardless of how you choose to consume these berries, they will significantly benefit your health.
 The rich flavor makes this grain a great addition to many dishes.

 Eating wheat berries is right for you regardless of the overall state of your health and dietary preferences.
-Vegans and vegetarians can benefit from these grains in more ways than meat-eaters because the kernels are exceptionally rich in protein.
-As all other seeds, they also provide your body with dietary fiber, which makes them a great source of energy.
+Vegans and vegetarians can benefit from these grains more than meat-eaters because the kernels are exceptionally rich in protein.
+Like all other seeds, they also provide your body with dietary fiber, making them a great energy source.